 Sustaining Whole Communities: Economic Impact of the Boreal

-- The forest products industry has been an important part of the Canadian economy for generations, and First Nations communities have relied on the boreal for millennia.
+- The forest products industry has been an important part of the Canadian economy for generations, and Aboriginal communities have relied on the boreal for millennia.

-- The forest products industry has a unique responsibility to understand and protect the forest and to study the best ways to ensure its viability as a source for natural, economic and social development.
+- The forest products industry has a unique responsibility to understand and protect the forest and to study how best to ensure its viability as a source for natural, economic and social development.

 - Our industry pays wages that are, on average, 16 percent above the national average, which helps sustain the economic health of hundreds of villages, towns and cities.